manpan/manos-website/content/authors/loukas/_index.md

 superuser: false

 # Role/position
-role: Head of the IoT and Security Centre (ISEC), Professor of Cyber Security
+role: Head of the IoT and Security Centre, Professor of Cyber Security

 # Organizations/Affiliations
 organizations: